AdobeDocs/genstudio.en/help/user-guide/references/overview.md

 * Ensure that your defined brand identity informs the creation of each piece of content
 * Operate as a brand identity framework that GenStudio checks against with each piece of generated or [validated content](#brand-validation)

-By incorporating Brand, Product, and Personas data into GenStudio, you can greatly improve the quality and impact of the content generated using the AI functionality.
+By incorporating Brand, Product, and Personas data into GenStudio, you can improve the quality and impact of the content generated using the AI functionality.
 Adding these references to GenStudio ensures a comprehensive and tailored brand identity, resulting in more impactful content when implemented.

 ## Use cases